Comment below to submit a question!

 Right now we are building up our Project Ideas section, where eventually we would like to have tons of comprehensive lesson plans for a wide range of media.
+At this time we have two lesson plans, accompanied by comprehensive videos: Chipboard Sculptures, and Linoleum Block Printmaking.
 Unfortunately, at this time we just don’t have the funding to have a substantial staff, which is what we need to keep adding new content here.

 I attended the Maryland Institute College of Art for the first year of my undergrad.
 Unfortunately, I was unable to continue there, due to financial hardship, and ended up graduating from my local state university with a BA in Studio Art: Drawing.

 I took a year off to save money and prepare my portfolio, and applied to both RISD and MICA’s MAT programs for Fall 2017.
 I was admitted to bothand initially thought that receiving my MAT and starting out in a high school teaching environment would allow for a few years of experience before possibly later pursuing a teaching position at the college level.